Cancer Care Expenses in Canada, eh? Spill the Beans, Pal!

 Stage IV | $40,000+ |

-Eh, besides the treatment expenses, cancer patients up here in Canada might have to deal with some other financial stuff, like:
+Eh, aside from treatment costs, cancer patients up here in the Great White North might have to face a few other financial hurdles, like:

 Travel costs, eh?
 For folks in the boonies, getting to treatment can mean a heck of a journey.
 And let’s face it, the price tag on travel and digs can be a real wallet-walloper for patients and their families, eh?